Home Investment Who Owns Anthropic? Public Company Stakes and Investor Map in 2026

 April 2026 ~$30B ~30x in 16 months

-Roughly 70-75% of revenue is reported to come from API consumption rather than consumer subscriptions, with Claude Code reaching a $2.5 billion run-rate by February 2026 from a $1 billion run-rate within six months of its mid-2025 launch (VentureBeat / SaaStr coverage citing Anthropic disclosures, as of 2026-04).
-Anthropic disclosed more than 300,000 business customers in October 2025, and Amazon reported that more than 100,000 customers are running Claude on Amazon Bedrock as of April 2026 (Fortune, as of 2026-04-30).
+Approximately 70 to 75 percent of revenue is reported to come from API consumption rather than from consumer subscriptions, with Claude Code reaching a $2.5 billion run-rate by February 2026, from a $1 billion run-rate within six months of its mid-2025 launch (VentureBeat and SaaStr coverage citing Anthropic disclosures, as of 2026-04).
+Anthropic disclosed more than 300,000 business customers in October 2025, and Amazon reported that more than 100,000 customers were running Claude on Amazon Bedrock as of April 2026 (Fortune, as of 2026-04-30).

-Key Takeaway: A $900 billion private valuation on roughly $30 billion of ARR implies a multiple in the high 20s.
-That is rich on absolute terms but consistent with where the most recent funding rounds have been pricing the business if growth holds.
-The multiple compresses quickly if the next ARR print disappoints.
+Key Takeaway: A $900 billion private valuation on approximately $30 billion of ARR implies a multiple in the high 20s.
+The multiple is high in absolute terms but consistent with the pricing of the most recent funding rounds, provided that growth is sustained.
+The multiple compresses rapidly if the next ARR print disappoints.

 Four publicly-listed companies hold the largest disclosed positions in Anthropic.
-Each entered for different strategic reasons — cloud distribution, model availability on a platform, technology co-design — and each has structured its commitment so that the headline number includes both funded and milestone-tied components.
+Each entered for different strategic reasons, including cloud distribution, model availability on a platform, and technology co-design, and each has structured its commitment so that the headline number includes both funded and milestone-tied components.
 The figures below distinguish the two where the disclosure allows.

 Amazon (AMZN, NASDAQ)

 Amazon is the largest single investor in Anthropic by committed capital.
-The original commitment was up to $8 billion, and the more recent expansion added a fresh $5 billion investment plus an option for up to $20 billion more tied to commercial milestones, bringing total potential commitment to roughly $33 billion (Fortune, as of 2026-04-30; TechFundingNews, as of 2026).
-The strategic anchor is Amazon Web Services: Anthropic models are first-class citizens on Amazon Bedrock, the managed foundation-model service, and more than 100,000 customers are now running Claude on that platform (Fortune, as of 2026-04-30).
+The original commitment was up to $8 billion, and the more recent expansion added a further $5 billion investment together with an option for up to $20 billion more tied to commercial milestones, which brings the total potential commitment to approximately $33 billion (Fortune, as of 2026-04-30; TechFundingNews, as of 2026).
+The strategic anchor is Amazon Web Services: Anthropic models are first-class citizens on Amazon Bedrock, the managed foundation-model service, and more than 100,000 customers now run Claude on that platform (Fortune, as of 2026-04-30).

-The most-cited mark on the stake is from the same Fortune piece, which reported that Amazon’s original $8 billion investment was now worth more than $70 billion based on the implied valuation following the Series G close and subsequent talks (Fortune, as of 2026-04-30).
-That is paper, not realized.
+The most frequently cited mark on the stake is drawn from the same Fortune article, which reported that Amazon’s original $8 billion investment was worth more than $70 billion based on the implied valuation following the Series G close and the subsequent talks (Fortune, as of 2026-04-30).
+The figure represents paper rather than realised value.
 The same article observed that “half of Google’s and Amazon’s blowout AI profits came from a stake in Anthropic — not from their actual business” in the Q1 2026 earnings disclosure cycle (Fortune, as of 2026-04-30).
-That phrasing is the source’s, not a forecast.
+The phrasing is the source’s, not a forecast.

 Alphabet (GOOGL, NASDAQ)

 Alphabet is the second-largest disclosed shareholder.
-Data Center Dynamics reported an estimated 14% stake based on the company’s filings and round disclosures (Data Center Dynamics, as of 2026).
-The latest committed tranche was $10 billion at the $350 billion valuation reported in late 2025, with another up to $30 billion to follow if Anthropic hits performance milestones — a total potential commitment of $40 billion (Data Center Dynamics, as of 2026; TheStreet, as of 2026; Silicon Republic, as of 2026; TechFundingNews, as of 2026).
+Data Center Dynamics reported an estimated 14 percent stake based on the company’s filings and round disclosures (Data Center Dynamics, as of 2026).
+The most recently committed tranche was $10 billion at the $350 billion valuation reported in late 2025, with up to a further $30 billion to follow if Anthropic meets performance milestones, for a total potential commitment of $40 billion (Data Center Dynamics, as of 2026; TheStreet, as of 2026; Silicon Republic, as of 2026; TechFundingNews, as of 2026).

 Claude is also available on Google Cloud’s Vertex AI platform.
-The strategic logic mirrors Amazon’s: place a frontier model inside the company’s own cloud distribution layer to capture both inference compute revenue and incremental enterprise account stickiness.
-Alphabet’s position is unusual in that Google operates its own competing internal model family (Gemini); the Anthropic stake is therefore both a hedge and a distribution play rather than a substitute for first-party model development.
+The strategic logic mirrors that of Amazon: a frontier model is placed within the company’s own cloud distribution layer to capture both inference compute revenue and incremental enterprise account stickiness.
+Alphabet’s position is unusual in that Google operates its own competing internal model family (Gemini).
+The Anthropic stake therefore functions as both a hedge and a distribution position rather than as a substitute for first-party model development.

 NVIDIA (NVDA, NASDAQ)

 NVIDIA committed up to $10 billion as part of the November 2025 strategic round (Microsoft blog, as of 2025-11-18; Bloomberg, as of 2025-11; CNBC, as of 2025-11).
-The investment includes a technology partnership component: co-design and engineering work intended to optimize Anthropic’s models for NVIDIA’s architectures, and conversely to inform NVIDIA’s roadmap with frontier-model workload patterns.
+The investment includes a technology partnership component: co-design and engineering work intended to optimise Anthropic’s models for NVIDIA’s architectures, and, conversely, to inform NVIDIA’s roadmap with frontier-model workload patterns.

 From a public-market exposure standpoint, NVIDIA is the most operationally connected of the four anchors.
 Anthropic’s training and inference compute already relies heavily on NVIDIA hardware purchased through hyperscaler partners, so the equity stake compounds an existing demand relationship.
-The exposure is less about a future liquidity event on Anthropic and more about a self-reinforcing flywheel where Anthropic growth pulls through additional NVIDIA accelerator demand.
+The exposure is therefore less concerned with a future liquidity event for Anthropic and more concerned with a self-reinforcing dynamic in which Anthropic growth drives additional NVIDIA accelerator demand.

 Microsoft (MSFT, NASDAQ)

-Microsoft committed up to $5 billion in November 2025, the smallest of the four anchors by direct investment size but paired with the largest commercial commitment from the other direction (Microsoft blog, as of 2025-11-18).
-Anthropic agreed to purchase $30 billion of Azure compute capacity, with additional compute available up to 1 gigawatt — a unit of electrical power consumption used to size data-center deployments.
-Claude (Sonnet 4.5, Opus 4.1, Haiku 4.5) was added to Microsoft Foundry, Microsoft’s enterprise model catalog.
+Microsoft committed up to $5 billion in November 2025, the smallest of the four anchors by direct investment size but paired with the largest commercial commitment in the opposite direction (Microsoft blog, as of 2025-11-18).
+Anthropic agreed to purchase $30 billion of Azure compute capacity, with additional compute available up to 1 gigawatt, a unit of electrical power consumption used to size data-centre deployments.
+Claude (Sonnet 4.5, Opus 4.1, Haiku 4.5) was added to Microsoft Foundry, the company’s enterprise model catalogue.

-The structural result is that Claude is now the only frontier model available on all three major cloud platforms — AWS, Azure, and Google Cloud — at the same time that Microsoft remains a major holder of competing OpenAI economics.
-For Microsoft shareholders, the Anthropic stake is small relative to the Azure compute commitment going the other way, and the value to the equity story rests more on Azure revenue capture than on the $5 billion investment itself.
+The structural result is that Claude is now the only frontier model available on all three major cloud platforms, namely AWS, Azure, and Google Cloud, while Microsoft remains a major holder of competing OpenAI economics.
+For Microsoft shareholders, the Anthropic stake is small relative to the Azure compute commitment in the opposite direction, and the value to the equity story rests more on Azure revenue capture than on the $5 billion investment itself.

 Caution: Commitment numbers in the public disclosures combine funded investment with milestone-tied options.
-The headline “$33 billion” for Amazon or “$40 billion” for Alphabet is a maximum potential commitment, not cash deployed.
-Investors evaluating accounting marks should separate the funded base from the option overhang when modeling.
+The headline “$33 billion” for Amazon or “$40 billion” for Alphabet represents a maximum potential commitment, not cash deployed.
+Investors evaluating accounting marks should separate the funded base from the option overhang when constructing their models.

-The Series F announcement on 2025-09 added the prior layer: ICONIQ (lead), Fidelity Management and Research Co., and Lightspeed Venture Partners (co-leads), with significant investors including Altimeter, Baillie Gifford, BlackRock-affiliated funds, Blackstone, Coatue, D1 Capital Partners, General Atlantic, General Catalyst, GIC, Goldman Sachs Alternatives, Insight Partners, Jane Street, Ontario Teachers’ Pension Plan, Qatar Investment Authority, TPG, T. Rowe Price, WCM Investment Management, and XN (Anthropic press release, as of 2025-09).
+The Series F announcement in September 2025 added the prior layer: ICONIQ (lead), Fidelity Management and Research Co., and Lightspeed Venture Partners (co-leads), with significant investors including Altimeter, Baillie Gifford, BlackRock-affiliated funds, Blackstone, Coatue, D1 Capital Partners, General Atlantic, General Catalyst, GIC, Goldman Sachs Alternatives, Insight Partners, Jane Street, Ontario Teachers’ Pension Plan, Qatar Investment Authority, TPG, T. Rowe Price, WCM Investment Management, and XN (Anthropic press release, as of 2025-09).

-Salesforce Ventures, the corporate venture arm of Salesforce (CRM, NYSE), is also a publicly-acknowledged backer of Anthropic.
+Salesforce Ventures, the corporate venture arm of Salesforce (CRM, NYSE), is also a publicly acknowledged backer of Anthropic.
 No specific dollar amount for Salesforce’s stake has been confirmed in the primary sources reviewed for this analysis.
-Readers should not treat absence of a number as evidence that the stake is small or large.
+Readers should not interpret the absence of a number as evidence that the stake is either small or large.

-The practical takeaway for public-market investors is that the most direct exposures inside the institutional stack — GIC, Qatar Investment Authority, Temasek, Ontario Teachers’ Pension Plan — are sovereign or pension vehicles inaccessible to retail buyers.
-Several other names (BlackRock affiliates, Fidelity, T. Rowe Price, JPMorganChase, Goldman Sachs Alternatives) belong to publicly-listed financial groups, but the Anthropic positions sit inside private alternatives sleeves rather than the listed parent’s balance sheet in a way that would materially move the stock.
-The exposure is real, but small relative to those groups’ total assets.
+The practical implication for public-market investors is that the most direct exposures within the institutional stack, namely GIC, Qatar Investment Authority, Temasek, and Ontario Teachers’ Pension Plan, are sovereign or pension vehicles that are inaccessible to retail buyers.
+Several other names (BlackRock affiliates, Fidelity, T. Rowe Price, JPMorganChase, and Goldman Sachs Alternatives) belong to publicly-listed financial groups, but the Anthropic positions sit within private alternatives sleeves rather than on the listed parent’s balance sheet in a manner that would materially move the stock.
+The exposure is real but small relative to those groups’ total assets.

-The four anchor stakes can be roughly sized against each company’s market capitalization to gauge how much of the equity story the Anthropic position represents.
+The four anchor stakes can be approximately sized against each company’s market capitalisation to gauge how much of the equity story the Anthropic position represents.
 The implied marks below use the funded-and-committed totals together with reported stake percentages where disclosed, and the $900 billion mid-point of the current talks for forward implied marks (Bloomberg, as of 2026-05-12).

 Data: Fortune, Microsoft Blog, Bloomberg, Data Center Dynamics; commitments include both funded and milestone-tied amounts; figures rounded.